MicrosoftDocs/customer-insights/ci-docs/journeys/developer/remove-custom-channel.md

 ---
-title: Remove a custom channel
+title: Remove a custom channel in outbound marketing
-description: Provides information on how to uninstall/remove custom channel from your Dynamics 365 Customer Insights - Journeys instance. ms.date: 04/01/2018 ms.topic: how-to
+description: Provides information on how to uninstall/remove custom channel from your outbound marketing instance. ms.date: 04/01/2018 ms.topic: how-to
 author: alfergus